Moby Grape (album): 2007 Sundazed reissue

-On October 9, 2007, Sundazed Records released a remastered CD version of the album's stereo mix containing bonus tracks, some of which were previously unreleased.
+On October 9, 2007, Sundazed Music released a remastered CD version of the album's stereo mix containing bonus tracks, some of which were previously unreleased.
 In addition, Sundazed also released the album's mono mix on LP, but with no bonus tracks.
 Both the CD and LP versions were taken out of print, along with Wow and Grape Jam, on November 3, 2007, for reasons not officially stated.
 It has been widely circulated among the Moby Grape mailing list that former manager Matthew Katz, with whom the band has been in legal battles since the late 1960s, threatened to file a lawsuit against Sundazed claiming ownership of the album artwork.